Rethinking Reward Models for Multi-Domain Test-Time Scaling: Introduction

-In \Cref{sec:analysis}, we identify two factors underlying the failure of \GenPRM.
-First, on more difficult multi-domain problems, LLMs tend to produce longer CoTs which PRMs struggle to evaluate.
+In \Cref{sec:analysis}, we identify two factors underlying the weaker performance of \GenPRM.
+First, on more difficult multi-domain problems, LLMs tend to produce longer CoTs that PRMs struggle to evaluate.
 As illustrated in~\Cref{fig:aha_reward_models}, stepwise aggregation in PRMs often fails to reward long CoTs that recover from earlier errors \citep[``aha'' moments;][]{guo2025deepseek}, because verification stops at the first mistake.
-In \Cref{sec:cot_length}, we analyze how this PRM-style aggregation compounds errors as the chain length increases, and confirm this effect with our empirical results.
+In \Cref{sec:cot_length}, we analyze how this stepwise aggregation compounds errors as the chain length increases, and confirm this effect empirically.
 Second, label noise is prevalent in multi-domain datasets.
 Given that step annotation in specialized domains is costly, prior work such as \citet{versaprm} depends on LLM-based auto-labeling, which can introduce noise.
-In \Cref{sec:label_noise}, we show that, under a simulated label-noise analysis in the math domain, \DisORM is particularly sensitive to noisy step labels, whereas \GenORM remains robust.
-We further attribute the degradation of \GenPRM in the multi-domain setting, despite its robustness to noise in the math domain, to a severe shift in its CoT-length distribution induced by \emph{consensus filtering}.
+In \Cref{sec:label_noise}, using a simulated label-noise analysis in the math domain, we show that \DisPRM is particularly sensitive to noisy step labels, whereas \GenORM remains robust.
+Although \GenPRM is robust to label noise in the math domain, it degrades in the multi-domain setting.
+We attribute this degradation to a severe shift in the CoT-length distribution induced by consensus filtering.
 Based on this analysis, we present practical guidelines for selecting among the four variants and discuss limitations and future work in \Cref{sec:conclusion}.